-22. (1) An occupier of a holding shall ensure compliance with the provisions of these Regulations in relation to that holding.

-(2) An occupier of a holding shall comply with any advice or guidelines which may be issued from time to time for the purposes of these Regulations by the Minister, the Minister for Agriculture, Fisheries and Food or the Agency.
+- 22. (1) An occupier of a holding shall ensure compliance with the provisions of these Regulations in relation to that holding. - (2) An occupier of a holding shall comply with any advice or guidelines which may be issued from time to time for the purposes of these Regulations by the Minister, the Minister for Agriculture, Food and the Marine or the Agency.